AndrewBarba/apns2/README.md

 ## Requirements

-`apns2` requires Node.js v8 or later due to it's use of the built in `http2` library.
+`apns2` requires Node.js v6

+#### Native http2

+To use the new built in `http2` library in Node.js v8.4.0 you must start your node process with `node --expose-http2`. apns2 will automatically pick up the native module and use it instead of `node-spdy`.